 Move to the West Coast

-The migration to the West Coast began with the building of infrastructure for community life.
+The migration to the West Coast occurred over a 3 year process, with some families remaining on the Springbank site, while others went to help on the Gloriavale site.
+They began with the building of infrastructure for community life.
 First the dairy sheds were built, followed by the accommodation blocks.
-These were hostels for where each family, depending on size, would be appointed one or two bedrooms with several families sharing a floor.
-Dining facilities, large commercial kitchen, school rooms and office spaces followed in time.
+These were hostels for where each family, depending on size, would be appointed one or two bedrooms with several families sharing a floor. Â Dining facilities, large commercial kitchen, school rooms and office spaces followed in time.
 As infrastructure grew and businesses were established, the community began the migration from Springbank to Gloriavale.
-By 1994 the community had fully moved to the new West Coast location and Springbank was sold.
+By 1994 the community had fully moved to the new West Coast location and Springbank was sold at auction.
 Leavers comment on the prevalent pioneering attitude which meant they suffered through some cold winters, and lived in inappropriate lodgings.
 There was no privacy, safety of security.
 And numerous sexual offenders were already establishing their patterns of predation in the community.

 Imprisonment for Hopeful Christian